1

 Write your app description, take screenshots, create an app icon, set your pricing, and fill in privacy details.

 Rork Max: two click submit.
-Regular Rork: use Expo EAS to build and submit.
+Rork Pro: click Publish for iOS (requires Expo account) or click Upload for Android (.aab).
 Apple typically reviews within 1 to 3 days.

 Once approved, your app goes live.
 Use Rork to make updates, then resubmit through the same process.